dymmond/lilya/docs/en/docs/middleware.md

 You might want to use dataclasses, msgstruct, RDF or (not recommended because of security issues: pickle).

 You can also automatically initialize sessions with data via the `populate_session` parameter.
 It isn't repopulated until the next request after the session is cleared.
-So you may can change data as you wish.
+So you can change data as you wish.

 ```python
 {!> ../../../docs_src/middleware/available/sessions_populate_session.py !}